Skip to main content

 io.cilium.k8s.namespace.labels.role: infrastructure

-egress: # Configure egress policies
+egress: # Configure egress policy

 - toEndpoints: # Allow access to all Pods in infrastructure namespaces